fanstatic/js.deform/README.txt

 ``js.deform`` is different from most ``js.`` packages in that it doesn't include any resources itself.
-It references the resources from ``deform`` itself instead.
+It references the resources from ``deform`` instead.
 The only resource that is made available from ``js.deform`` is ``deform.js``.
 All other resources that are part of the ``deform`` distribution are available separately: